Joseph Paruta

 Joseph Paruta, also known as "Old Man" (December 3, 1929 – October 1986), was a respected soldier in the Gambino crime family and considered a "key member" of Sammy Gravano's Bensonhurst, Brooklyn crew.
 He is the only known mobster who asked for a mercy killing after becoming terminally ill with lung cancer.
-The proposition was not agreed upon by John Gotti but Paruta died before the mercy killing was performed.
+The proposition was not agreed upon by John Gotti and Paruta died of cancer.

 Biography

 Paruta was born in Bensonhurst on December 3, 1929 to first-generation emigrants from Geraci Sicula, Italy of a Palermo family from Sicily.
 He was the oldest of three children, who grew up in poverty.
 Paruta was originally an associate who served in the crew of Gambino crime family capo Salvatore Aurello.
 He served in the Gambino crime family under the tutelage of Carlo Gambino and later Paul Castellano.

 Sammy Gravano later said, "Everybody called Joe the 'Old Man'.
 He was only about fifteen years older than me (Gravano was born on March 12, 1945) but he already had white hair and looked kind of decrepit.
 He was tough and loyal.
 Old Man Paruta would kill for me as quick as he would get me a cup of coffee.
 Over the years, there was nothing I couldn't ask of him."
 His capo Sammy Gravano would later say that "he was like my own personal Luca Brasi," in reference to the fictional enforcer and hitman of the Corleone family in The Godfather.

 Following puberty he started noticeably suffering from premature aging which made him appear several decades older.
 He was a short man in stature with thin arms and legs with a thick torso.
 By middle age he started to lose his telltale white hair as the Werner's syndrome worsened.
 He had a hoarse voice and his skin started to thicken and suffer from cataracts.
 He suffered from smoker's cough that was brought on by his years of smoking cigarettes.
 He was married to an Italian-American woman named Dorothea, who he nicknamed "Dottie" and had several children.
 He was a family man who would regularly take his family out to dinner at Tali's restaurant every week and have a large dinner.